mark-wiemer/new-machine/linux/mint/other.md

 ## Installing arbitrary software

 `amd64.deb` files are best for my current machine, others may vary.
 I should probably learn what all the variations are all about, huh?
+[Microsoft Edge download](https://www.microsoft.com/en-us/edge/) seems to be pretty good at automatically choosing the right version for the current machine, probably copy whatever that installs.
+But use Firefox instead.

 ## Clipboard history: Diodon